Mufumi/Udacity-Machine-Learning-Engineer-Nanodegree-Capstone-Project/README.md

 To  generate this playlist, you must have a Spotify Account and use the Web API developer options.
 For the _Get Audio features_ you must authenticate your API request and obtain the OAuth token.

-Notebook for creating playlist can be found [here](https://github.com/Mufumi/Udacity-Capstone-Project/blob/e9d1df4f76dd3e546f114077ff47e8b3ebab0dc6/Spotify%20Dataset%20Wrangler.ipynb)
+This [Notebook](https://github.com/Mufumi/Udacity-Capstone-Project/blob/e9d1df4f76dd3e546f114077ff47e8b3ebab0dc6/Spotify%20Dataset%20Wrangler.ipynb) shows how creating dataset from you personal playlist can be made.

 ## Architecture
 The architecture of the project can be seen here: